Married... with Children: Scrapped animated revival

+In July 2025, it was confirmed that the animated revival was no longer in development.

 Memoir

 In April 2024, a memoir, Married... with Children vs. the World, written by Married... with Children writer and producer Richard Gurman, was published by Permuted Press.
 In it, Gurman gives a behind-the-scenes look at the creation of the show and his time working on it.
 The show's cast also contributed to the book.

 American syndication and international airings

-Distributed by Columbia Pictures Television Distribution, later Sony Pictures Television since 2002 (Note: As Sony Pictures Television Studios since 2024), Married... with Children debuted in off-network syndication in the fall of 1991.
+Distributed by Columbia Pictures Television Distribution, later Sony Pictures Television since 2002, (Note: As Sony Pictures Television Studios since 2024) Married... with Children debuted in off-network syndication in the fall of 1991.
 The series later began airing on cable on FX from September 1999 until September 2008.
 In June 2002, FX became the first television network to air the controversial, previously banned episode "I'll See You in Court", albeit in an edited format.
 The full version of "I'll See You in Court" can only be seen on the DVD release Married... with Children: The Most Outrageous Episodes Volume 1 and the Mill Creek Entertainment complete series collection.
 The version found on the Third Season DVD set under Sony is the edited-for-TV version.
 In 2008, the Spike network reportedly paid US$12 million for broadcast rights to every episode including the unedited version of the infamous episode "I'll See You in Court".

 Following its acquisition by Nexstar Media Group and rebrand to NewsNation, the network indicated it would start rolling off its non-news programming as those contracts expire to expand news coverage.
 In November 2018, the entire 11-season run became available to watch through Hulu.
 On September 17, 2018, GetTV began airing the show and continued until around 2020 or 2021.
 In July 2024, Cozi TV acquired the rights to the show along with The King of Queens and began airing on August 5, 2024.

 Married...with Children has also been a ratings success in other countries around the world.